 Using lime on grass in granular or liquid form.

 Finally, professional lawn care companies have a leg up when it comes to lime.
 The products consumers have access to are often ineffective, hard to apply or both.
 Granular formulas are light enough to blow onto neighboring properties.
-Liquid formulas may be diluted to the point where it takes several applications to be effective, which gets expensive.
+Similarly, liquid formulas may be diluted to the point where it takes several applications to be effective, which gets expensive.

 You may be surprised to find hiring this job out is more affordable than trying to manage it on your own.
 However, if you go the DIY route, applying granular lime in fall before seasonal rains is a winning plan.
 Just make sure it’s not windy enough to blow all of the product off your land.